ufidon/comsec/labs/lab06/README.md

 ---

 ## **Task 3: Testing IDS with Baseline and Malicious Traffic**
+⚠️ Keep your IDS running and capturing throughout this task.

 ### **Step 1: Generating Baseline Traffic (Normal)**
 1. **Ping the Ubuntu Server from Parrot Linux:**